 Some authors dislike Amazon’s corporate dominance of the self-publishing market.
 Others find intimidating the formatting, cover design and uploading aspects of self-publishing and so seek a package that will handle all of that for them.
-Fee-for-publishing companies have arisen to fulfill those needs.
+Fee-for-publishing companies and hybrid publishers have arisen to fulfill those needs.

 Such companies are exactly what they’re called – they’ll publish your book for you so long as you pay a fee.
 You can find their advertisements scattered across social media for writers.